Skip to main content

 Childnet

 Childnet is a non-profit organisation working with others to “help make the Internet a great and safe place for children”.
-Their Parents and Carers Toolkit is an excellent resource that offers practical tips and advice on different aspects of keeping your child safe online.
+Their Parents and Carers Toolkit and Parents and Carers Resource Sheet are an excellent resources that offer practical tips and advice on different aspects of keeping your child safe online.
 They can help support parents and carers of any age child to start discussions about their online life, to set boundaries around online behaviour and technology use, and to find out where to get more help and support.

 "The things I wish my parents had known"